Esch-sur-Alzette: Places of interest

-The most recent elections were held on 8 October 2017; the results are listed below.

-After the elections, a coalition agreement was signed between 3 parties, the CSV, the Greens, and the DP, who will form the new governing majority on the council.
-The designated new mayor is Tom Schlesser of Dei Lénk.

 Culture

 Film production

 In 2001, a Luxembourg film production company had depicted a 40,000 m2 and 15 meter high backdrop built for the feature film Secret Passage with John Turturro on the Terre Rouge, a site of a former steelwork in Esch-sur Alzette.
 The filmset represents the contemporary Venice of the 16th century with a 600 meter long copy of the Grand Canal and 118 house facades.
 The "Venice-sur-Alzette" was built for around 5 million Euro and was one of the largest open-air film sets in European film history.

 Between 2001 and 2007 many film productions used the gigantic filmset.
 Among others the feature films The Merchant of Venice with Al Pacino and The Girl with the Pearl Earring with Scarlett Johansson were shot in Esch.
 In the summer of 2007, the filmset was torn down because the weather was affecting the buildings.

 European Capital of Culture for 2022

 The city of Esch-sur-Alzette was selected as the European Capital of Culture for 2022, alongside Kaunas and Novi Sad.